PavloPolovyi/chat-application/README.md

 ```bash
 docker compose up
 ```
-:five: Go to the browser and use the following url to test the application and see OpenAPI documentation.
+:five: Go to the browser and use the following url to test the application:
 ```bash
 http://localhost:9090
 ```